mach-composer/mach-composer-cli/docs/src/topics/deployment/config/aws.md

 ```

 !!! note ""
-    This `default` endpoint doesnt need to be defined in your [endpoints definition](../../../reference/syntax/sites.md#endpoints).
+    This `default` endpoint doesn't need to be defined in your [endpoints' definition](../../../reference/syntax/sites.md#endpoints).

 ### Custom endpoint

 A site might have a couple of [endpoints](../../../reference/syntax/sites.md#endpoints)
-defined and for each endpoint MACH composer will create:
+defined and for each endpoint MACH composer will create:S

 - API Gateway + default routing
 - ACM Certificate (with DNS validation)